Nitsan-BYS/Projects/Feedback Page/README.md

 # Feedback Page
-## A Simple Feedback page built with PHP & HTML5 which stores the data in MySQL Database<br>
+## A simple Feedback Page built with PHP & HTML5 which stores the data in MySQL Database<br>

 Design implemented with Bootstrap CSS Framework